10 Plants That Repel Mosquitos in Your Yard & Indoors

 The nice thing about lavender is that it comes in a number of different varieties, some will grow better than others depending on the climate you’re in.

 Whatever grows best in your zone should get the job done.
-If you can grow lavender, you should already be doing that - it’s a gorgeous purple flowering plant.
+If you can grow any of the types of lavender, you should already be doing that - it’s a gorgeous purple flowering plant.
 There are nearly 50 species of lavender.

 Lavender is used for keeping insects away, and also commonly used to make tea with.
 Making lavender tea is as simple as harvesting it, drying it, and then steeping it.
 So, once you’ve dealt with those pesky mosquitos, this plant will also look great and give you something relaxing to sip on.